afk-codze/heltec-lora-signal-analytics/README.md

 ## Overview

 1. **Phase 1** – **Determine Maximum Sampling Frequency**
-   We start by finding out how many samples per second (Hz) our board can realistically capture.
+   Let's start by finding out how many samples per second (Hz) the board can realistically capture.
 This provides the upper limit for all subsequent steps.

 2. **Phase 2** – **FFT and Adaptive Sampling**
-   After we know our maximum sampling frequency, we sample the signal at that rate (initially), perform an FFT, detect the highest frequency in the signal, and adjust the sampling frequency accordingly (following Nyquist’s theorem).
+   After finding the maximum sampling frequency, the goal is to sample the signal at that rate (initially), perform an FFT, detect the highest frequency in the signal, and adjust the sampling frequency accordingly (following Nyquist’s theorem).

 3. **Phase 3 – Compute Aggregate Over a Window**
-We compute a **rolling average** of the sampled data over a short time window (e.g., 0.1 s).
+   In this phase the objective is to compute a **rolling average** of the sampled data over a short time window (e.g., 0.1 s).

 4. **Phase 4 – MQTT Transmission to an Edge Server over Wi-Fi**
-We **publish** the aggregated (rolling average) data to a **nearby edge server** via **MQTT** over Wi-Fi, enabling **real-time monitoring** and **seamless integration** with other services.
+   **Publish** the aggregated (rolling average) data to a **nearby edge server** via **MQTT** over Wi-Fi, enabling **real-time monitoring** and **seamless integration** with other services.

 5. **Phase 5** – **LoRaWAN Transmission to the Cloud**
    The aggregated data is transmitted to the cloud using LoRaWAN.
 This phase enables low-power, long-range communication suitable for remote or battery-powered deployments.